brodyking/ptrack/README.md

 ## 📥 Installation

 You must have an apache php server, no database is is requierd.
+I have been using php 8.4 but I assume this will work with most other versions.

 You can download or clone this repo.